-2 If the admission requirements of (1) are fulfilled, D-PHYS submits a request for admission to the direct doctorate programme to the Rector (represented by the Vice-Rector for Doctoral Studies).

-3 Admission to the direct doctorate programme comprises:
+- 2 If the admission requirements of (1) are fulfilled, D-PHYS submits a request for admission to the direct doctorate programme to the Rector (represented by the Vice-Rector for Doctoral Studies). - 3 Admission to the direct doctorate programme comprises: - a.

-- a.
 Admission to the Master's degree programme in Physics with no additional requirements - Provisional admission to doctoral studies as per Art.
-7 (a) of the Ordinance on Doctoral Studies ETH Zurich(8)

-4 Completion of the Master's degree programme in Physics according to the provisions of Art.
+9 (a) of the Ordinance on the Doctorate ETH Zurich8 - 4 Completion of the Master's degree programme in Physics according to the provisions of Art.
 8 of this appendix replaces the additional admission requirements described in Art.
-10 of the Ordinance on Doctoral Studies ETH Zurich(9).
+59 of the Ordinance on the Doctorate ETH Zurich9.